+You’re cast as a general playing with the lives of millions from the safety of an underground bunker.
 You soon come to learn that mutually-assured destruction isn’t as simple a concept as it sounds, and that strategic nuclear warfare is a psychological game of intense pressure.
 You’re looking to wipe out your enemies and disable their capacity for retaliation, while knowing that doing so will expose the positions of your own silos and submarines.

 Alliances form fast and break down quicker in the wake of terrible betrayals.
 But if you do it right, you’ll manage to exterminate your opponent’s civilian population while saving your own.
 Hooray?